Subject: gentleman

 * Thompson 1989 p3

-"There are two types, the Balmoral, which comes in several styles, which is more like a military overseas cap.
+"There are two types, the Balmoral, which comes in several styles, is more like a military overseas cap.
 The latter is a military style, and to many people it looks out of place except with a uniform or on a boy who is young enough not to look silly 'playing soldier.'
 One of the books says that certain of the clans prefer the Glengarry, but some of my Scottish advisors ridicule this and have no use for a Glengarry for anyone of age who is not forced to wear it by military regulations.
 On the other hand many Americans do wear the Glengarry bonnet -- enough so that it would take a bold and dedicated purist to call them wrong. the Glengarry comes in Navy blue with a red toorie (the little pompom on top) and may be 'diced' with a checkered band of red, black, and white around it.

 "They also make Glengarries in tartan, but no tartan bonnet is correct with Scottish attire.
 The same is true of the tam-o'-shanter, a large bonnet in soft wool in tartan colors.
 Since it is crocheted or knit rather than woven, a tartan design cannot be reproduced.
 These colored bonnets may be all right to wear with Saxon clothes to indicate your Scottish predelictions, but do not wear either of them with the kilt!"